Gohil-Parikshitsinh/NextJS-Tutorial/README.md

 we are using () for auth because it tell the nextjs to treat this folder as organixatial folder only and exculing it from the url path

 ---

+Tutorial 14 - Layouts
+Pages are routes-specific UI components
+A layout is UI that is shared between multiple pages in your app

+How to create Layouts
+Default export the React component from a layout.js or layout.tsx file